All About Me – a story of hope

 And I started to learn how to work with tools on my very first day.
-This man had faith in me and my capabilities and single handedly help to build up my self esteem when it was very down.
+This man had faith in me and my capabilities and single handedly helped to build my self esteem when it was very down.
 I was meant to be in that small town and was meant to have his crew and family help me along my way.

 Using a chop saw for the first time while cutting my stairway spindles.

 My skills and own tool collection gradually grew.
 I was fixing toilets on my own, putting in new tap sets, and even tinkering with lights.
 But it wasn’t enough.
 I had a toilet that was about to fall through the floor and every window in the house leaked x 1 trillion other things going wrong daily.
-And I didn’t have the funds to do anything about it.
+And I didn’t have the funds nor knowledge to do anything about it.

 I struggled.
 Oh I struggled.
 Living in dysfunction was so very difficult.
 What was even worse was living in an UGLY house that I couldn’t make pretty because funds were burnt up fixing things.
 Ugly AND dysfunctional.
 Nice.